Developer Guide

 npm install

-Run the desktop app in development mode with hot reload:
+Run in dev mode with hot reload:

 npm run tauri dev